Sravanthgithub/Text-Classification/README.md

 # Text-Classification
-It can classify the given sentence whether it's a positive or negative statement
+It can classify the given sentence whether it's a positive or negative statement using Natural Language Processing Techniques

 Modules used - Scikit-learn, Numpy, Pandas, Matplotlib, Seaborn